-Functional(Operational) details of TS SSC evaluation of all answer papers 2016Functional(Operational) details of TS SSC evaluation of all answer papers Under Coding System in Spot valuation: The operational details of evaluation of answer papers under Coding system along with proformae for maintaining various registers by various functionaries in the Spot Valuation Centre are given here for proper understanding and implementation.
-Due to implementation of OMR bar-coded sheets for coding the answer scripts of all subjects including OSSC and Vocational for SSC Public Examinations, March 2016, the following personnel have to be appointed for coding answer books.
+Functional/ Operational details of evaluation of TS SSC answer papers 2020: The operational details of evaluation of answer papers under the Coding system along with proforma for maintaining various registers by various functionaries in the Spot Valuation Centre are given here for proper understanding and implementation.
+Due to the implementation of OMR bar-coded sheets for coding the answer scripts of all subjects including OSSC and Vocational for SSC Public Examinations, March 2020, the following personnel have to be appointed for coding answer books.

 The Chief Coding Officers may be kept in charge for receiving the part – III OMRs from Assistant Camp Officers (valuation) and their dispatch to the DGE every day.
 The services of Assistant Coding Officers may be utilized in the spot valuation camp as per necessity except valuation of answer scripts.

 Further the KEYS OF TRUNK BOXES in which part – I OMR Bar Code sheets & key registers are preserved, shall be packed in a sealed cover and it shall be handed over to concerned RJDSE on or before commencement of spot valuation till further orders given by the DGE.